Can You Use Cum As Lube, Or For Anal Sex?

 Seminal fluid contains a few interesting chemicals and of course — sperm, although not always.
 Biologically speaking, its purpose is to facilitate impregnation.

 Seminal fluid changes in phases as it progresses from pre-ejaculate (precum) into semen (cum).

-Precum typically presents itself once a penis is erect and stimulation begins.
+Precum is a natural lubricant that typically presents itself once a penis is erect and stimulation begins.